Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Model.md

         alt="A block diagram of steps in model design" caption="A block diagram of steps in model design.
 Image source [6]" >}}

-Above shows a block diagram of steps in model design - taken from "Testing and Validation of Computer Simulation Models: Principles, Methods and Applications" [6]

 We went through three iterative design stages of increasing complexity and proximity to real life before settling on our production code:

 1. The first version was a very simple Markov model of people who could be infected forming a population.
 It did not employ the tiered system of antibiotic treatments, so did not map very closely to the real world.
 The code is [available here](https://raw.githubusercontent.com/Warwick-iGEM-2021/modelling/main/development_versions/v1.py)